ghaagh/Sticky/README.md

 # Note!
 - You may also need IIS or nginX to publish all API .
 - for services part, it is recommended to use SupervisorCTL to manage your service. you can also use a tmux window for services. but it is not recommended.

+# Important!
+- This project is currently under heavy construction.